inside.ewu.edu

 Pre-requisites: EXSC 301 or permission of the instructor.

-This course is designed to assist Exercise Science students prepare for a job in their chosen field.
+Designed to assist Exercise Science students prepare for a job in their chosen field.
 The internship experience is hands-on under the supervision of a professional, monitored by the faculty advisor.
-Students will complete the majority of their course work to prepare for the experience.
+Students complete the majority of their course work to prepare for the experience.
 The requirement is 400 hours and may be divided into three locations.
 The experience will be documented through record of hours and regular reflections of the experience.

 EXSC 490.
 SENIOR CAPSTONE IN EXERCISE SCIENCE.
 4 Credits.